Taking Care of Your Emotional Health

 To maintain your emotional health, remember to recognise and accept your emotions – in this way, you are helping yourself cope in hard situations.

 It is natural to feel stress, anxiety, grief, and worry during and after a disaster.
 Everyone reacts differently, and your feelings will change over time.
 Resist the temptation to make yourself wrong for your stress.
 Notice and accept how you feel and know that your emotions are temporary.
 Taking care of your emotional health will help you think clearly and react accordingly to protect yourself and your family.
 Self-care will help both your coping and your long-term recovery.
 People with pre-existing mental health conditions should continue with their treatment plans during this time and monitor for any new symptoms.

 Steps to cope with a distress:

-- Take care of your body– Eat healthy regular well-balanced meals, exercise regularly, and get plenty of sleep.
+Take care of your Healthy Body– Eat healthy regular well-balanced meals, exercise regularly, and get plenty of sleep.
 Avoid alcohol, tobacco, and other drugs.

 Common signs of distress:

-**If you experience these feelings or behaviors for several days in a row and are unable to carry out normal responsibilities because of them, please seek professional help.
+**If you experience these feelings or behaviours for several days in a row and are unable to carry out normal responsibilities because of them, please seek professional help.